openedx/openedx-app-android/README.md

-# EducationX Android
+# Open edX Android

-Modern vision of the mobile application for the Open EdX platform from Raccoon Gang.
+Modern vision of the mobile application for the Open edX platform from Raccoon Gang.

 [Documentation](Documentation/Documentation.md)